wallace-js/wallace/README.md

 2. Sensible reactivity - you control where and how.
 3. Flexible inheritance & composition patterns.
 4. Deep TypeScript support.
-5. Tool tips everywhere - including the full **cheat sheet** on the module import, so you need never leave your IDE:
+5. Tool tips everywhere.

+You even get the full **cheat sheet** on the module import, so you need never leave your IDE:

 ![](./assets/cheat-sheet.jpg)